PBS and NPR for Southwest Florida

 All lawyer Billy Flynn (Connor Sullivan) cares about is love ... and his $5,000 retainer.

 Since its formation in October of 1964, Prather Productions has staged 238 shows.
-But Will Prather says the current production of “Chicago” far exceeds anything they’ve put on the boards over that long span.
+But Will Prather says the current production of “Chicago” far exceeds anything put on the boards over that long span.

 “I could not be more proud as a producer to have the opportunity to basically produce a show that if you flew up to New York City, you would see almost the exact same production,” said Prather during his curtain speech on September 27.
-“Maybe a little bit younger, little bit more energy, little bit more eagerness, but this has really been the pinnacle of my opportunity to produce a show.
+“Maybe a little bit younger, little bit more energy, little bit more eagerness, but this has really been the pinnacle of my opportunity to produce a show."

 "Cell Block Tango" from "Chicago"